Skip to main content

 Our experienced experts provide valuable knowledge to help protect your institution from cyber threats with effective strategies and solutions.
 Y&A offers cybersecurity solutions ranging from comprehensive security audits to technical testing that uncovers vulnerabilities.
 We tailor our services to suit the unique needs of credit unions in this digital age.
 We will help your credit union understand and navigate cybersecurity.
 Contact us to learn more.

-Considerations for AI Adoption at Community Financial Institutions
+Considerations for AI adoption at community financial institutions

 By: Mike Detrow, CISSP

-The Role of AI in Financial Institutions: A Look at Practical Applications
+The role of AI in financial institutions: A look at practical applications

-Now that you are aware of the risks associated with AI, what should you do to evaluate its potential within your bank or credit union?
+Now that you are aware of the risks associated with artificial intelligence, what should you do to evaluate its potential within your bank or credit union?
 To safeguard your financial institution in the era of rapid AI adoption, it’s imperative to set guidelines early.
 The first step is to establish a group within your institution that will provide oversight for AI.
 If you already have an IT Steering Committee, this role will likely be assigned to this committee as it should already include the appropriate employees for this task.
 If you do not have an IT Steering Committee, you should consider establishing a cross-functional group of employees drawn from various areas of the institution to handle AI oversight.

 The first initiative for your AI oversight group should include a discovery process to identify any existing use of AI at the financial institution.
 It is possible that employees are already using ChatGPT to help develop marketing materials, for writing scripts or macros, or they may be using web browser plugins to improve productivity.
 Some of your vendors may also be using AI for various tasks associated with delivering services to your financial institution or customers, such as AML models, loan underwriting, and website virtual assistants or chatbots